wangjwchn/MetalAcc/README.md

 ![MetalAcc](https://raw.githubusercontent.com/wangjwchn/MetalAcc/master/cover.png?token=ANBWxJ4T8E4b9BbzKQ5TQPakNKgW_yKKks5XBkdRwA%3D%3D)
-GPU-Based Media Processing Library Using Metal in Swift
+GPU-based media processing library using Metal written in Swift.
 #Overview
 MetalAcc is a GPU-Based media processing library that lets you apply GPU-accelerated filters to images.

 This library is highly insperad by famous library [GPUImage](http://github.com/BradLarson/GPUImage).
 Basically following the nterface of GPUImage, but using [Metal](https://developer.apple.com/metal/) and [Swift](https://www.swift.com), Apple's new graphics and compute application programming interface and programing language.

-This library is currently under programing.And more filters will be adding soon.If you want to add a new filter for this library,see [here]() to follow the steps.
+This library is currently under programing.And more filters will be adding soon.If you want to add a new filter for this library,see [here](https://github.com/wangjwchn/MetalAcc#contribution).
 #Requirements
 |Device Name 							|GPU          |
 |--------------------------------|-------------|